 If you go: Take a snorkeling tour to see the annual coral spawning, or the large green turtle, which is threatened with extinction.
 Humpback whales migrate through these waters from June through October.

-Check Prices for Thala Beach Nature Reserve in Oak Beach
+Check Prices for Thala Beach Nature Reserve in Port Douglas, Australia

 The Dead Sea, Israel